xataio/agent/apps/dbagent/README.md

 pnpm run dev
 ```

-In a separate terminal, run the scheduler:
+In a separate terminal, run the scheduler.
+This is a simple script that calls the
+`/api/priv/schedule-tick` endpoint every 10s.
+This is only required if you want to schedule tasks.

 ```bash
 pnpm run dev-scheduler